expressots/expresso-site-doc/docs/overview/providers.md

 ### Provider implementation

-Here is an example of provider implementation in Expresso TS for sending emails:
+Here is an example of provider implementation in ExpressoTS for sending emails:

 We are using **[Mailtrap](https://mailtrap.io/)** as our email provider and the nodemailer library to send emails.